TheZipCreator/qonquest2/readme.md

 * Added text outline for extra visibility
 * Moved the "close" button in the battle window to the top so you can actually close the windows
 * Fixed a few bugs with reloading the game after a restart
-* HOPEFULLY fixed a bug on windows where you wouldn't be able to deploy or move troops
+* Fixed a bug on windows where you wouldn't be able to deploy or move troops
 ### ?
 * Made country text scale a bit slower
 * Added more provinces
 * Added a how to play window
+* Fixed a bug where the turn counter would not be reset between games
+* Fixed a bug where you'd get extra troops per turn
 ## Credits
 TheZipCreator (me) - programming the game